aravint-annamalai/electronics-club-minitask2/README.md

 This is a simple way to measure the water.
 The only possible disadvantage/implementation issue is how effective water is as an electrical conductor.
 But in day-to-day life, we experience shock when we try to operate any electrical equipment with our hands wet.
 So this won't be that much of an issue I guess.

+#### 3. LCD display (Optional feature):
+It is very convenient to have an LCD display which displays the level of water in the tank, as well as whether the motor is running or not.
+This enables the user to have a sense of what is happening as far as the motor controller is concerned.

+Advantage: The main advantage of the LCD display is that we can actually check whether the automatic motor controller is working or not.
+If the level of water is empty but if the motor is not running yet, then there is seriously some problem over there.
+And if we have a manual controller(switch) for the motor as well, and if we want the tank to be full at a particular point of time (for example, if there are a lot of guests at your home, and if they have to freshen up to go to a function, then we don't want the tank to be empty suddenly), then we can check the display and take actions accordingly.
+So, LCD display is a must if we want to use it in real life.

+But if it is a project at the college level, then we don't have much time to work on the LCD display, since the rest of the electronics will take a considerable amount of time and most of the college projects are either one semester or one year projects.
+If we have time, then surely we can work on the LCD display.